Bet you thought from the picture here that my first love was my little sister pictured on the yellow Sit ‘N Spin!

-I adore my sister, but reading was definitely my first love, but writing was a close second.
-I loved writing stories, but more than that I loved, and still love, bringing pen or pencil to paper and letting my thoughts breathe outside my mind.
+I adore my sister and loving her is privilege, but little Bre over in the corner was practicing writing was falling in love with a process that not just her sibling.
+I loved writing stories.
+I loved bringing pen or pencil to paper and letting my thoughts breathe outside my mind.
 A pencil that’s newly sharpened and leaves a small indentation in your finger when you press it to check the point is the beginning of a perfect writing session for me.

 Once I got to third grade and we started on penmanship, I connected the lines easily as we moved through the alphabet.
-Even when we were directed to write letters without the connecting lines, I breezed through, it seemed absurd that I’d ever had any problems writing in cursive.
+Even when we were directed to write letters without the connecting lines, I breezed through and it seemed absurd that I’d ever had any problems writing in cursive.

 Then we got to the letter “G”.